dojo/docs/developer/design/loader.rst

 I completely buy into it's utility.
 If you're doing development, you're going to need to download the source version of the Dojo Toolkit and work off a local environment; ergo, no cross domain problems.
 Once you're ready to deploy, do a build which results in converting the application to a 100% AMD-compliant set of modules that can be loaded asynchronously.
-Then you can and use one of the CDN's to load the dojo and dijit libraries leaving just your application code for your own server.
+Then you can and use one of the CDNs to load the dojo and dijit libraries leaving just your application code for your own server.
 Everything is loaded asynchronously via script injection so there's no cross-domain XHR limitations.